Since 1940 it is the mission of Pioneer Appalachia FCU to...

 Sometime later, the Credit Union grew to include all school employees in Kanawha County.
 At that time, the name was changed to Kanawha County School Employees Federal Credit Union.
 Years later, the Credit Union expanded again to include school employees in Clay, Fayette, Greenbrier, Kanawha and Roane counties.
 To more accurately represent the new membership base, the name was subsequently changed to West Virginia School Employees Federal Credit Union.

 In November of 2000, the Credit Union assumed the business operations of the former Mountaineer Federal Credit Union.
 This is now the site of our very popular South Charleston branch.

 In December 2002, we were granted a community charter, which greatly expanded the potential field of membership for the Credit Union.
-Once again, in an effort to reflect the ongoing spirit of our founders' vision, the name was changed to Pioneer Appalachia Federal Credit Union.
+Once again, in an effort to reflect the ongoing spirit of our founders' vision, the name was changed to Pioneer West Virginia Federal Credit Union.

 Keeping with the philosophy and vision of Mr. Roach and the other founders, our iconic brand "compass" represents how we want to guide each member through their own personal financial journeys.
 In addition, our four brand principles of Navigate My Tomorrow, Explore My Possibilities, Welcome My Today, and Secure My Yesterday are a true testament of how we feel about each member.
 It is our goal to be your "financial compass for life!"

 Today with an asset base in excess of $200 million, we provide a full range of financial services to over 19,000 members.

 Our services are available to anyone who lives, works, worships or volunteers in the following counties: